-- employees to whom the underpin calculation applies see Section 8.1(b) where the change occurs prior to NPA (2009 Scheme definition - usually age 65) so that the underpin can be calculated accurately, - members who have an added years contract, as the added years contract needs adjusted on a change in contractual hours, and - members covered by regulation 20(7) of the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations (Northern Ireland) 2009 (minimum ill-health enhancement for those who were active members before 1 April 2009, were aged 45 or over at that time, have been in continuous membership since then, and have not already received any benefits in respect of that membership) as a change in contractual hours can affect the level of the minimum ill-health enhancement.
+- Members who have an added years contract because the added years contract has to be adjusted when the member changes their contractual hours, and - Members covered by regulations 20(7) of the HMRC (Benefits, Membership and Contributions) Regulations (NI) 2009.
+This regulation provides a minimum ill-health enhancement for those who: - Were active before 1 April 2009 - Were aged 45 or over at that time (i.e. born before 1 April 1964) - Have been in continuous membership since then, and - o Have not already received any benefits in respect of that membership.

+A change in contractual hours can affect the level of the minimum ill-health enhancement.